Garfield station (CTA Green Line)

 The station is close to the University of Chicago and is the closest 'L' station to the Museum of Science and Industry, although the museum is more than two miles away from the station.

 One station entrance is the oldest entrance on the CTA system.
 The entrance closed in 2000 and was filled in with cement in 2013.
 The front of the entrance remains.
 In June 2017, the University of Chicago announced plans to renovate the interior and reopen the former station entrance as a part of their Arts Block complex.
+The site is now home to the L1 Retail Store, which is a "a creative business accelerator program (launched August 2020) and retail store (opened October 2021)" managed by UChicago Arts + Public Life.